ggauranshi-03/ggauranshi-03/README.md

 ## Hey there ...
 I am Gauranshi Gupta 👋

-- 🔭 I'm currently working as Full stack and Blockchain Intern at Prodigal AI.
+- 🔭 I'm a Full stack and Blockchain Developer with specialized bachelors degree in Artificial Intelligence and Data Science.
-- 🧓 I'm familier with programming languages like Python, C, Javascript, PHP, and Solidity.
+- 🧓 I'm familier with programming languages like Python, C, C++, Java, Javascript, Solidity and Go.
-- 🌱 I'm currently learning Microsoft Azure and other tech.
-- 🤔 I'm looking for help with Kubernetes on cloud platforms, and gaining Azure proficiency.
-- 💬 Ask me about web development, SQL or NoSQL (MongoDB) database, and blockchain.
+- 💬 Ask me about web development, SQL or NoSQL (MongoDB) database, Blockchain, and AI.
 - 📫 How to reach me: LinkedIn [@Gauranshi Gupta](https://www.linkedin.com/in/gauranshi-gupta-414865227/) or twitter [@Gupta7Gauranshi](https://twitter.com/Gupta7Gauranshi)
 - 😄 Pronouns: She/Her